KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 $ git add waffle.py
 $ git commit -m "added new method"
 ```
 Here comes the twist in the story.
-Now I just realise that a colleage has just merged her changes to the `remote/main` and they also edited the same file `waffle.py`.
+Now I just realise that a colleague has just merged her changes to the `remote/main` and they also edited the same file `waffle.py`.
 Now `waffle.py` looks like:

 ![]({{ site.baseurl }}/images/colleague_changes_waffle.png "Colleague's changes")